Home » Drilling Problems » Lost Circulation Material In Drilling

 Fiber Lost Circulation Material

 The fiber LCM type used in oil and gas wells is long, slender, and flexible.
 It also comes in many sizes and lengths of fiber.
-Fibrous LCM can be added to the drilling fluid and pumped downhole to help in reducing losses & maintaining circulation if there is a lost circulation into fractures or highly permeable zones.
+Adding fibrous LCM to the drilling fluid will help reduce losses & maintain circulation if there is a lost circulation into fractures or highly permeable zones.

 Examples